Skip to content

 Models

-mold supports 11 model families spanning different architectures, quality levels, and VRAM requirements — including both image and video generation.
+mold supports a broad range of model families spanning different architectures, quality levels, and VRAM requirements — including both image and video generation.

 Choosing a Model